MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/ActivityDefinitionTopic.md

 ---
-title: ActivityDefinitionTopic - Common Data Model | Microsoft Docs
+title: ActivityDefinitionTopic in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: Descriptive topics related to the content of the activity.
 Topics provide a high-level categorization of the activity that can be useful for filtering and searching.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Activity Definition Topic
+# Activity Definition Topic in electronicMedicalRecords

 Descriptive topics related to the content of the activity.
 Topics provide a high-level categorization of the activity that can be useful for filtering and searching.